PeterUpfold/simple-temp-queue-pusher/README.md

 ## Requirements

 Python 3.x

 `pip3 install azure-servicebus`

-Designed to work with [simple-temp-readout](https://github.com/PeterUpfold/TEMPered) and a TEMPer thermometer as produced by RDing Technology and sold under the name PCsensor.
+Designed to work with [simple-temp-readout (./utils)](https://github.com/PeterUpfold/TEMPered) and a TEMPer thermometer as produced by
+RDing Technology and sold under the name PCsensor.

 ## Bootstrapping